|

 The Gaelic Whisky Shop (tel: 01471 833 496) is adjacent to the Hotel Eilean Iarmain.

 The Bright Water Visitor Centre is located on the pier and contains a shop plus exhibits about the local lighthouse and wildlife.
-Open Monday - Saturday from 1 March to 1 October.
+Open Monday - Friday from Easter to end September, from 10am - 4pm.
+Tel: 01599 530040.
 Boat trips are available from here to Eilean Bàn - one of the islands now under the Skye Bridge, where Gavin Maxwell once lived (remember his otter story, The Ring of Bright Water?).
-Guided tours of the island are available including the Maxwell museum.
-Tel: 01599 530040.

 Moira and Nigel Smith operate the Seaprobe Atlantis, which offers panoramic underwater vision.
 It sails from Kyleakin and Kyle of Lochalsh (the mainland opposite Skye) taking people to explore the incredibly beautiful world beneath the waves, as well as the spectacular scenery above.
 The boat has a seated outdoor observation deck, a sheltered indoor saloon, toilets and of course the underwater viewing gallery.
 You will see fish, jellyfish, crabs, seals, seabirds, etc. and possibly otters and porpoises.
 The extended cruise also shows you the World War II shipwreck, HMS Port Napier, a 500ft long minelayer which sank in 1940, and is now rated one of the best dive experiences in Britain.
 Cruises operate at least 4 times a day depending on the tides, 7 days a week, from Easter to October.
 Please book in advance to avoid disappointment.
 For further details, see their web site or phone 01471 822 716 or use the freephone number 0800 9804846.